 How Long Do Solar Panels Last?

-After 40 years, they’re still producing 80% of their rating.
+After 40 years on a roof they’re still producing at 80% of their capacity.

 According to Andy Black at the PG&E solar class at the Pacific Energy Center, some of the very first solar panels made back in the ’70s are still pumping out power up in Northern California after 40 years, and they’re still at about 80% of their original power ratings.